pmiller50/ted_talk_gen/README.md

 For this project, in order to create a model to generate text in the spirit of a TED talk, the input data must naturally consist of text from the TED.com web site.

-A Python program using the BeautifulSoup library scans the [TED.com libary browse page](https://www.ted.com/talks) to retrieve a list of urls for all talks in English.
+A Python program using the BeautifulSoup library scans the [TED.com library browse page](https://www.ted.com/talks) to retrieve a list of URLs for all talks in English.
 This list is then fed into another BeautifulSoup scraper, which captures the transcript for every talk.

 The web scraper creates a Pandas Dataframe of **4,384** TED talks.